Cowboys & Indians

 "Good grief," moaned Jones as he slumped into his seat.

-He sat alone in his room eating his simple meal with a bottle of coke, which he'd secured from Jones's office fridge, and an apple, similarly snatched from the complimentary fruit basket, idly thinking of the party at Lal Quilla, 'I bet the food is fantastic,' he thought.
+He sat alone in his room eating his simple meal with a bottle of coke, which he'd secured from Jones's office fridge, and an apple, similarly snatched from

-"I'm not eating this crap, I want a steak," moaned Brad standing before a large tureen of sizzling lamb korma whilst impatient guests glared at him from behind.
+"I'm not eating this crap, I want a steak," moaned Brad standing before a large tureen of sizzling lamb korma whilst impatient guests glared at him from

 "Quit bellyaching and move on," said Jones behind him.